Article I - Name

-The Vice President shall assist the President in coordinating Association work- receive motions, resolutions, and proposals from the members and place all such matters on a legislative calendar in the order received.
+The Vice President shall assist the President in coordinating USPA work- receive motions, resolutions, and proposals from the members and place all such matters on a legislative calendar in the order received.

-The Secretary/Treasurer shall- keep the records and minutes of the Association's proceedings and shall make a report at each Association meeting and shall be available to members upon request.
+The Secretary shall keep the records and minutes of the USPA's proceedings and make a report at each USPA meeting, which shall be available to members upon request.

-The Secretary/Treasurer shall- conduct the Association's general correspondence, notify members of meeting time and place,- make the physical arrangements for Association meetings; maintain the records of the Association and Staff Affairs Committee Meeting, notify officers, committee members, and delegates of their election, and, in the absence of both President and Vice President, call the meeting to order and preside until the election of a President pro tem.
+The Secretary shall conduct the USPA's general correspondence, notify members of meeting time and place, make the physical arrangements for USPA meetings, maintain the records of the USPA and Staff Affairs Committee Meetings, notify officers, committee members, and delegates of their election, and, in the absence of both President and Vice President, call the meeting to order and preside until the election of a President.

 Terms of Office